pablodecm/phd_thesis/src/102_chapter_2.md

 The different segments of the CMS HCAL are shown in [Figure @fig:CMS_hcal].
-After the ECAL but still inside the solenoid volume, the barrel section of the hadronic calorimeter (HB) as well as two endcap sections (HE) at each side are placed, providing pseudo-rapidity coverages of $|\eta| < 1.3$ and  $1.3 < |\eta| < 3.0$, respectively.
-Both the HB and HE section are composed of a stack of brass plates with plastic scintillator tiles in between, providing a total of
+The barrel section of the hadronic calorimeter (HB) as well as two endcap sections (HE) at each side are placed after the ECAL but still inside the solenoid volume, providing pseudo-rapidity coverages of $|\eta| < 1.3$ and  $1.3 < |\eta| < 3.0$, respectively.
+Both the HB and HE sections are composed of a stack of brass plates with plastic scintillator tiles in between, providing a total of
 $5.6\lambda_I$ at $\eta=0$ and $11.8\lambda_I$ at $\eta=3$,
 where $\lambda_I$ is the hadronic interaction length.
-Given that the limited space inside the solenoid and the fact that about 11$\lambda_I$ are required to absorb about 99% of the total energy of the hadrons at the expected energy ranges, the hadronic calorimeter system is complemented by an outer detector (HO) outside of the solenoid.
+Given the limited space inside the solenoid and the fact that about 11$\lambda_I$ are required to absorb about 99% of the total energy of the hadrons at the expected energy ranges, the hadronic calorimeter system is complemented by an outer detector (HO) outside of the solenoid.
 The HO is composed of five rings of scintillator tiles, effectively using the solenoid material as absorbing material.
-Because the absorbing material path length is shorter around $\eta=0$, the central ring is shielded by a large iron plates and an additional layer of scintillating material, yielding a total absorber length over $11.8\lambda_I$ and therefore improving its measuring capabilities.
+Because the absorbing material path length is shorter around $\eta=0$, the central ring is shielded by large iron plates and an additional layer of scintillating material, yielding a total absorber length over $11.8\lambda_I$ and therefore improving its measuring capabilities.